cybrskunk/PreventStealer/README.md

 To install quicker feel welcome to [click right here](https://github.com/cybrskunk/PreventStealer/raw/refs/heads/main/src/PreventStealerV2.user.js)

 ### What does it even do?
-The scrit as of currently:
+As of 4th August 2025, the script:
 - Maps all of the native to the website API,
 - Blocks any requests that do not match our allowed list,
 - Prevents any requests that target password-related endpoints.